Odds’ 20 best songs, from wicked to freakin’ awesome

 David Gogo farts in his old record label’s general direction on Dine Under the Stars

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-27, 1997 Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the tail.
+ORIGINALLY PUBLISHED ON FEB.
+27, 1997 By Steve Newton Just two years ago Nanaimo blues-rocker David Gogo seemed to have the music world by the balls.
 Only 25 years old, he was inked to a worldwide recording deal by EMI Music, which was so pleased about signing Gogo that it manufactured limited-edition double-disc promo versions … Continue reading David Gogo farts in his old record label’s general direction on Dine Under the Stars

-ORIGINALLY POSTED ON STRAIGHT.COM, FEB.
-24, 2005 Craig Northey is best known for his work with the Odds, the whimsically rockin' local quartet that spent most of the '90s churning out some of the most enchanting, Beatlesque pop this city has ever heard.
-Since the Odds called it quits in 2000, he's stayed deeply involved … Continue reading Craig Northey stays in the game
+ORIGINALLY PUBLISHED ON FEB.
+24, 2005 By Steve Newton Craig Northey is best known for his work with Odds, the whimsically rockin' local quartet that spent most of the '90s churning out some of the most enchanting, Beatlesque pop this city has ever heard.
+Since Odds called it quits in 2000, he's stayed deeply involved … Continue reading Five years after Odds called it quits, Craig Northey is still in the game

 New Odds mix lightness and darkness